hith-hj/laravel-eraser/README.md

 ```

-## Eraser Configration
+## Eraser Configuration

-You can alter the behavior of the eraser either globaly using the eraser config file
+You can alter the behavior of the eraser either globally using the eraser config file
-or by defingin some of this attributes on you model.
+or by defining some of this attributes on the model.

 ```php
 /**